 Lightning strikes are common during a thunderstorm and can cause severe damage to your air conditioner and other electrically powered systems inside your home.
-Since lightning DOES strike the same place twice, it is best to rethink how your family and your air conditioner can be protected from this natural but dangerous phenomenon.
+Since lightning DOES strike the same place twice, it is best to rethink how your air conditioner can be protected from this natural but dangerous phenomenon.
+You’ll want to know how to protect your air conditioner from lightning strikes.

 While it is unusual for lightning strikes to hit an air conditioner, the more critical threat is the power surge that frequently follows it.
 A power surge is a sudden increase in energy in your home’s electrical current.
 Another common problem is brownouts (low voltage) that can occur during and after a thunderstorm.